Martin Scorsese's unrealized projects: Home

 In September 2023, Scorsese made it known that he had several more film projects he wanted to make, among them an adaptation of Marilynne Robinson's Home.
 He first began working on the script with filmmaker Todd Field, and later Kent Jones, prior to the WGA strike.
-On November 14, 2024, Home was still "a very strong possibility" to be Scorsese's next film, but was being held up by a scheduling issue.
-On November 21, 2024, Apple Studios landed the property, with one "key A-lister" reportedly lined up for the lead role.
-In 2025, Publishers Weekly confirmed Leonardo DiCaprio's casting, as well as Field's involvement as co-writer/producer of the film.
+By November 2024, Home was still "a very strong possibility" to be Scorsese's next film, but was being held up by a scheduling issue.
+In March 2025, Publishers Weekly confirmed that Apple Original Films was developing the film with Leonardo DiCaprio attached to star, as well as Field's involvement as co-writer/producer of the film.
 It was indicated that DiCaprio stepped down from starring in Damien Chazelle's planned biopic Evel Knievel on Tour in 2025, and prioritized a Scorsese collaboration due to the director's old age.
+Despite this, plans for a production shoot that summer were not reached.